 You've just been promoted from senior IT engineer into management.
 Up to now, you've had the opportunity to complete many tasks and lead projects and groups.
 These experiences have taught you technical skills and given you a keen business sense.
 But ...

-This vendor-written tech primer has been edited by to eliminate product promotion, but readers should note it will likely favor the submitter's approach.
+This vendor-written tech primer has been edited by Network World to eliminate product promotion, but readers should note it will likely favor the submitter's approach.

 Most Popular Reviews

 - 1 Google Pixel XL full, in-depth smartphone review: Phones just got smarter

 - 2 Sony Xperia XZ review: turbo-charged last-gen phone

 - 3 Sony X9300D and X8500D UHD 4K TV review

 - 4 Hisense Series 7 ULED 4K UHD TV review

 - 5 Moto X Force review: Leading features from a mid-range phone

 Join the PC World newsletter!